Interstate 565: Recent development

 Phase 6 was completed in 2010.
 This slightly extended I-565 from the then red light at US 72 to the east end and converted the connection with US 72 from an at-grade intersection into a full interchange.
 This kept traffic going over Chapman Mountain from having to stop at the intersection which created morning and afternoon commuter backups.
 After this intersection, controlled access officially stops, but the highway is still a four-lane highway and does not require a stop until the red light at the bottom of Chapman Mountain at the Moores Mill intersection.

 Work began on Phase 7 in December 2013 to upgrade the interchange of I-565 and County Line Road at exit 7, adding exits and onramps to for access to/from the east.
 The upgrade was budgeted to cost $30 million with the city of Madison funding $1.7 million of the project.
 The new interchange added ramps providing access for traffic exiting westbound and entering eastbound, so that the interchange now has a full set of ramps.
 The exit was reopened with new ramps in April 2015.

-Construction of building an intersection at Dunlap Boulevard is currently underway, with the exit being built along with areas around the Toyota Field.
+Construction of an interchange at Dunlap Boulevard is currently underway, with the exit being built along with areas around the Toyota Field.
 The exit is located in between Madison Boulevard and Wall Triana Highway exits.
-The exit will open in late 2021 or early 2022.
 The exit was delayed because of the corona virus spreading and construction was delayed by several months.
 The exit cost will total somewhere around $20 million–30 million when completed.

 Future

 An extension of I-565 west, from the current terminus at I-65, along the route of SR 20 and US 72 Alt. to its intersection with US 31 near Decatur, is also planned.
 In January 2007, politicians in Northwestern Alabama announced that they would launch a campaign to extend I-565 westward to Florence.
-I-565 is part of a proposed highway that would connect Memphis, Tennessee, with Atlanta, Georgia, via Rome, Georgia, and Chattanooga, Tennessee, as part of ISTEA High Priority Corridor 7, with a possible numbering of "Interstate 28".
+I-565 is part of a proposed highway that would connect Memphis, Tennessee, with Atlanta, Georgia, via Rome, Georgia, and Chattanooga, Tennessee, as part of ISTEA High Priority Corridor 7.

 The Huntsville "5 Year Plan" shows adding additional westbound lane from Maysville Road to Shields Road (cost $9 million in FY2014) and closing the median opening where I-565 terminates into US 72 on Chapman Mountain.
 This would also include a connector road between Epworth Drive and Maysville Road (cost $5 million FY2014).
 In addition, "Projects Being Considered" to include additional lanes on I-565 from Wall Triana to County Line Road interchange (cost $60 million) and additional lanes on I-565 from County Line Road interchange to I-65 (cost $60 million).
+Three interstate message boards will also be added to the route in 2024 (it was originally expected to be put in 2023).